Updated: 1 day ago

 A job searcher with 2 years of experience as a financial analyst has received a job offer for an NYC company for $65000 and a $6000 annual bonus for $71,000 total compensation.
 Is this offer competitive?

 The average figure at 10% is what a LOW experienced person is generally making as a Financial Analyst.
 Someone at this salary is paid lower than 90% of all other Financial Analysts.
 The average figure at 90% is a very HIGHLY experienced person, most likely over 10 years of experience.
 Someone at this salary is paid higher than 10% of all other reported Financial Analysts.
-The median figure is an AVERAGE salary for an experienced Financial Analyst, usually working for 3 – 5 years.
-"Min' is the lowest or starting salary, usually for new graduates with the minimum level of experience.
+The median figure is the AVERAGE salary for an experienced Financial Analyst, usually working for 3 – 5 years.
+"Minimum is the lowest or starting salary, usually for new graduates with the minimum level of experience.
 "Max" is the limit in terms of salary for what the job is worth.
-A person at the max of a salary range usually has an extremely high amount of experience performing the duties of the surveyed position.
+A person in the maximum salary range usually has an extremely high amount of experience performing the duties of the surveyed position.

 $78,888 is roughly 3-5 years of financial analyst experience WITHOUT a bonus in New York City.